rv2442/MLSA-Certificate-Generator_Email-Sender/readme.md

 # Microsoft Learn Student Ambassador Certificate Automation and Email Sender

 This repo simply use a template certificate docx file and generates certificates both docx and pdf.
-It also sends personalised emails with certificates / LinkedIn Premium Voucher Links attached to it.
+It also sends personalised emails with Certificates / LinkedIn Premium Voucher Links attached to it.

-###  Working on Windows only.
+###  Works on Windows only.

 ## Run these commands in your terminal